tiagorainho/Minimum-Domination-Set/README.md

 # Results and discussion

+During the whole formal and empirical analysis the **basic operation** considered in these analysis will be the **retrieval of a vertice**.

 ## Formal Analysis

-For declarative reasons, the operation considered in these analysis will be the search of a vertice.

 ### Exhaustive Search